gitenter/gitenter/doc/requirements/SyRS.md

 - [SyRS-0075]{SyRS-0070} Related traceable items, or traceable items about a same aspect of the product, shall be grouped together.
 - [SyRS-0076]{SyRS-0070,SyRS-0031} A traceable document item may be surrounded by the descriptive parts of the document, which may follow some kind of document templates.
 - [SyRS-0036]{SyRS-0074,SyRS-0034} A plain-text-based tagging system is used to handle traceability between document items.
+    - *(Is there any possibility to trace graph items?)*
 - [SyRS-0069]{SyRS-0036} The software shall provide an easy way for tag renaming.
 - [SyRS-0010]{StRS-0044} The software shall provide user shortcuts/links to both the upstream and downstream items of the current document item.
-- [SyRS-0051]{SyRS-0074,SyRS-0010} For tree structure items (items which only have one upstream item), there should be an option to rebuild the tree (rather than use non-virtualized tag links).
+- [SyRS-0051]{SyRS-0074,SyRS-0010} For tree structure items (items which only have one upstream item), there should be an option to rebuild the tree (rather than use the not-quite-virtualizable tag links).
 - [SyRS-0043]{StRS-0018,SyRS-0019} The software shall be able to build traceability relationship between documents and non-document files (if applicable).
 - [SyRS-0044]{StRS-0039,SyRS-0043} The software shall be able to build traceability relationship between design items and implementing code pieces.
 - [SyRS-0045]{StRS-0039,SyRS-0043} The software shall be able to build traceability relationship between design items and test cases.